By Rachel Welch

 As time went by, medical fasting evolved into official scientific studies on animals and humans.

-Another way that fasting has been used over the years is in the context of religion and spirituality.
-Fasting and religion have gone hand-in-hand for some time, with beliefs that it would help prepare a person to approach their deities, give them clearer dreams and visions, or help them to make amends after a confession.
+Fasting and religion have gone hand-in-hand for some time, with belief that it would help prepare a person to approach their deities, give them clearer dreams and visions, or help them to make amends after a confession.

-What’s Allowed: Fasts vary with what a person does or does not consume.
-For instance, there are water fasts, where the person only drinks water throughout their fasting duration.
+Fasts vary with what a person does or does not consume.
+For instance, there are water fasts, where the person only drinks water throughout the duration of the fast.
 On the flip side, there is also dry fasting, where not even water is allowed.
 Other forms allow the consumption of things like green tea or black coffee, but not food.

 With any health trend, there are good things and not-so-good things, not to mention the factors that will be completely different from person to person!
 Here are some things to know and consider before deciding if you want to try fasting.